 - "The cost analyses were conducted between 2011 and 2013.
 The first two studies were conducted of national programs in Malawi and Senegal in 2011 and 2012 as part of the testing of an iCCM costing and financing tool under the United States Agency for International Development (USAID) Translating Research into Action Project, and these countries were selected because they have mature iCCM programs and sufficient data.
 A third study conducted in Rwanda was excluded because data were not comparable.
 The second set of five studies was conducted of sub–national programs in Cameroon, Democratic Republic of Congo (DRC), Sierra Leone, South Sudan, and Zambia in 2013 with funding from the Bill and Melinda Gates Foundation (BMGF).
 These five countries were selected by BMGF to estimate the costs of five iCCM projects funded by another international donor."
 Collins et al 2014, Pg 2.

-- See ICCM CEA, Sheet "Effect sizes for CE threshold in SSA", Cells B18 to H18.
+- See GiveWell, ICCM CEA, 2021, Sheet "Effect sizes for CE threshold in SSA", Row “Therefore total costs per child.”

 - "With so much of the funding dependent on external sources, the future of iCCM programmes in sub–Saharan Africa seems fragile.
 Even after expected Global Fund support of US$ 50–100 million and likely support from ministries and bilateral donors, a gap of more than US$ 150 million is anticipated for 2015–2017 (Claire Qureshi, personal communication, 9 October 2014)."
 Rasanathan et al 2014, Pg 2.

 - $150 million / 3 years [2015-2017] = $50 million / year.